greenpau/caddy-auth-portal/pkg/backends/ldap/README.md

               "login": "assets/ui/ldap/login.template",
 ```

-The reason for that is the introduction of a dropbox allowing a user to choose
+The reason for that is the introduction of a dropbox or an input
-whether to use LDAP or Local backend when authenticating.
+allowing a user to choose whether to use LDAP or Local backend
+when authenticating.

+For example, the following code adds HTML input:

+TODO: add `/assets/docs/images/login_form_domain_code.png`

+It results in having free form input box.

+TODO: add `/assets/docs/images/login_form_domain_input.png`

+A user may input the word `local` for Local backend and the
+name of the domain for LDAP backend.

-TODO: add image
+TODO: add table with two images:
+`/assets/docs/images/login_form_domain_input_with_local.png` and
+`/assets/docs/images/login_form_domain_input_with_domain.png`